anupama12sg/JS-Projects/README.md

 Generate motivational quote with just a click.

 ## ⌚Game 4: Stop Watch
+A stopwatch is a tool that counts & displays elapsed time in seconds & minutes, starting, stopping & resetting as needed.

 ### 🗝️Key Learnings
+1. Variables
+   a. secondsElapsed: total seconds passed.
+   b. interval: stores the timer's setInterval reference.

+2. padStart(value): Converts numbers like 5 into "05" for cleaner display.
+Ensures every number shown has 2 digits (eg: 09, 07 etc.)

+3. setTime(): Converts secondsElpased into minutes and seconds.
+Eg: 180 seconds = 03:00

+4. timer(): Called every second via setInterval.

+5. startClock(): Starts the clock.

+6. stopClock(): Stops the clock.

+7. resetClock(): Stops the timer, sets secondsElapsed back to 0 & updates the display to 00:00.

 ## 📃Game 5: To Do List